gbdev/pandocs/src/Memory_Map.md

 ## FEA0-FEFF range

 Nintendo indicates use of this area is prohibited.
-This area returns FF when OAM is blocked, and otherwise the behavior depends on the hardware revision.
+This area returns
+$FF when OAM is blocked, and otherwise the behavior depends on the hardware revision.

-On DMG, MGB, SGB, and SGB2, reads during OAM block trigger the sprite bug.
-Reads otherwise return 00.
+- On DMG, MGB, SGB, and SGB2, reads during OAM block trigger [OAM corruption](<#OAM Corruption Bug>).
+Reads otherwise return $00.

-On CGB revisions 0-D, this area is a unique RAM area, but is masked with a revision-specific value.
+- On CGB revisions 0-D, this area is a unique RAM area, but is masked with a revision-specific value.

-On CGB revision E, AGB, AGS, and GBP, it returns the high nibble of the lower address byte twice, e.g. FFAx returns AA, FFBx returns BB, and so forth.
+- On CGB revision E, AGB, AGS, and GBP, it returns the high nibble of the lower address byte twice, e.g. FFAx returns $AA, FFBx returns $BB, and so forth.